Hybrid work is the future | Point of view | Genpact

 How to adapt organizational culture to thrive in a hybrid working model

-Hybrid work has become standard for countless companies as we emerge from the pandemic.
+Hybrid work has become standard for countless companies.
 But creating a culture that supports people working from the office or from home, a coffee shop, or indeed, anywhere, requires much more than simply developing policies or deploying collaboration tools like Teams or Slack.

 To help companies improve the employee experience and drive growth, we asked our senior leaders to share their insights on how organizations can cultivate a culture that adapts to hybrid working styles and brings out the best in their people and businesses.